ThinkGeek says goodbye with a 50%-off sitewide sale

 Bummer!
 I can't say I ever bought that much ThinkGeek gear, but I loved that it existed, you know?
 And I especially enjoyed the company's April Fool's Day pranks, at least one of which resulted in an actual product!

 Starting today, everything must go.
 ThinkGeek is offering 50% off sitewide when you apply promo code MOVINGDAY at checkout.
-The only exclusion: no free shipping.
+The only exclusion is that there's no free shipping.
 And one other important caveat: All sales are final.

 My advice: Start your shopping trip on the ThinkGeek exclusives page, where you'll find treasures like the Star Wars Lando Calrissian Replica Cape (just $18 after discount), the Mars Orbit Watch ($20 after discount) and the absolutely must-have Captain Picard Facepalm Bust ($35).

-One of my all-time favorite ThinkGeek products was something I actually did buy: a clip-on motion-sensing speaker that made different sounds as you walked around.
-A giant mech's clanking footsteps, for example, or even just the sound of splashing through puddles.
+One of my all-time favorite ThinkGeek products was something I actually did buy.
+It's a clip-on motion-sensing speaker that makes different sounds as you walk around.
+A giant mech's clanking footsteps, for example, or the sound of splashing through puddles.
 It was the ultimate Halloween-costume accessory.
 Alas, it's long since discontinued.

 What are your thoughts on all this?
 Are you sad to see ThinkGeek go?
 Did you ever score any great geeky merch from them?